cip4/ICS-JDF-Base/README.md

 ### Build Process

-CI builds are triggered by any 'push' to the [MASTER] branch.
+CI builds are triggered by any 'push' to the [MASTER] branch.<br/>
 There is an option to trigger this build manually in the event that an automated CI build fails due to issues with the build process.

 Release builds are triggered by adding a git tag to a commit.
 The value of tag will be used as the document identifier on both the cover and in the resulting artefact file name.<br/>
-For example use a tag of 'Draft-IP-4' or 'Version 2.1 Final'
+For example use a tag of 'Draft-IP-4' or 'Version 2.1 Final'.<br/>
+There is alos an option to trigger this build manually.